triarts/MITBIH_Arrhythmia_Database_Basic/README.md

 ---
 ```
-**Please consider give  a star if you find this Repo is useful! :D**
+**Please consider to give a star if you find this Repo is useful! :D**
 ```